Enhanced Mid-Infrared Single-Photon Detection with Antenna-Coupled Superconducting Nanowires: Introduction

-Enhancing the photon-absorption efficiency of SNSPDs through antenna coupling has previously been demonstrated at 1550 nm wavelength, yielding 1.5× to 2.3× improvement in photon-detection efficiency \cite{hu2010superconducting, heath2015nanoantenna}.
+Enhancing the photon-absorption efficiency of SNSPDs through antenna coupling has previously been demonstrated at 1550 nm, yielding 1.5× to 2.3× improvements in photon-detection efficiency \cite{hu2010superconducting, heath2015nanoantenna}.
 Our work extends this concept to the mid-IR, showing 15.7× increase in detection efficiency at \SI{7.4}{\micro\meter} through antenna coupling.
-Notably, conventional cavity-based absorption enhancement schemes (e.g., distributed Bragg reflector) become increasingly challenging at mid- and far-IR wavelengths due to absorption losses in the constituent materials, increased cavity thickness, and limited refractive index contrast, thereby providing strong motivation for adopting the antenna-coupling approach for mid- and far-IR applications.
-In this work, we fabricated and characterized antenna-coupled WSi nanowires and observed 15.7× higher photon-absorption efficiency than an otherwise identical WSi nanowire without an antenna at 7.4 µm wavelength, while maintaining similar dark-count rates.
-We then investigated the scalability of this antenna-coupling approach to larger detection areas using periodic antenna array configuration.
-Our analysis shows that antenna-coupled nanowires in a periodic array configuration exhibit significantly improved detection sensitivity, e.g., an approximately 900× reduction in the noise-equivalent power (NEP) at 7 µm wavelength, compared to a conventional meandered nanowire with an identical geometric footprint of 50 × 50 µ\si{m^2}, and this improvement in NEP is expected to become more pronounced at longer wavelengths.
+Conventional cavity-based absorption-enhancement schemes (e.g., distributed Bragg reflectors) become increasingly challenging at mid- and far-IR wavelengths \cite{deng2026silicon} because of absorption losses in the constituent materials, increased cavity thickness, and limited refractive-index contrast, thereby providing strong motivation for adopting the antenna-coupling approach in this regime.
+We fabricated and characterized antenna-coupled WSi nanowires and observed 15.7× higher photon-absorption efficiency than in an otherwise identical WSi nanowire without an antenna at 7.4 µm, while maintaining similar dark-count rates.
+We then performed simulations to investigate the scalability of this approach for larger detection areas based on periodic antenna arrays.
+Our analysis indicates that antenna-coupled nanowires in a periodic array configuration can exhibit significantly improved detection sensitivity, with an approximately 900× reduction in noise-equivalent power (NEP) at 7 µm wavelength relative to a conventional meandered nanowire of identical 50 × 50 µ\si{m^2} geometric footprint \highlightblue{under well-shielded measurement conditions.}